marmelab/react-admin/docs/Authorization.md

 - `value`: the value of the `value` prop if specified
 - `exact`: the value of the `exact` prop if specified

-An optional `loading` prop may be specified on the `WithPermissions` component to pass a component to display while checking for permissions.
+An optional `loading` prop may be specified on the `WithPermission` component to pass a component to display while checking for permissions.
 It defaults to `null`.

+**Tip**: Do not use the `WithPermission` component inside the others admin-on-rest components.
+It is only meant to be used in custom pages or components.

 ### SwitchPermissions